techidaily/site-screen-mirroring-recording/source/_posts/updated-exclusive-online-cam-dance-duels-for-2024.md

 If you are a true Ninja lover, this game has something special to make your gaming hours more interesting.
 Players can use any part of their body to defend against the aggressive and attacking ninjas.
 Although this game has gained lesser popularity in the webcam gaming world, those who love to explore fighting and ninja games will definitely find it valuable collection on the network.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Playing more Free Webcam Games from Scratch Studio

 If you want your kids to learn something interesting while playing games online; why not try [Scratch Studio](https://scratch.mit.edu/studios/237442/).
 This platform is loaded with lots of interesting jigsaw puzzles and coding elements that can improve your gaming experience to a great extent.
 Scratch studio is actually designed to assist growing kids to learn basic concepts of programming in a visual way.
 This studio can be used by kids between the age group of 8 to 16 years, and it's easy to use interface makes everything more amazing for gamers.
 You can save your projects and can also share them with friends ahead.
 It is also possible to work on various coding projects in offline mode.
 Sadly, this platform does not work on mobile handsets, but you should definitely give it a try.